GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 security settings.
 Super admin users cannot authenticate via SSO, because Google needs to be able to authenticate them even if the SSO setup is broken temporarily.

-## Values used throughout this document
+## Example values used throughout this document

-For simplicity, this document uses the following values from now on:
+This document uses the following example values:

 * New domain name to create: `cloudflyer.info`
 * Super admin email addresses: